FF:PLIN003 Bachelor' s State Exam - Course Information

 - Teaching methods

-- The exam has an oral form, students reply to questions from spheres of Czech studies (from the linguistic point of view) and computational linguistics.
+- The exam has an oral form, students reply to questions related to Czech language (from the linguistic point of view) and computational linguistics.

 - Assessment methods